microsoft/pyright/README.md

 ## Limitations
 Pyright currently provides support for Python 3.0 and newer.
 There is currently no plan to support older versions.

+Pyright is a work in progress.
+Type-checking capabilities are not fully implemented.
+For a list of incomplete functionality, refer to the TODO list below.

 ## FAQ
 **Q:** What is the difference between pyright and the [Microsoft Python VS Code plugin](https://github.com/Microsoft/vscode-python)?